A Swiss Fairytale

 More precisely I am trying to avoid the molds in order to keep each miniature creature really singular, not just by personalizing them during the mounting but also by keeping their original primary form.

-As I am living in the middle of the Nature, and I am hiking a lot to discover the beauty of different landscapes of the Swiss Alpes, I aim to find a distinctive setting in a special environment for each of my miniature creations.
+Having the chance to live in the middle of the Nature, I am hiking a lot to discover the beauty of different landscapes of the Swiss Alpes.
+I aim to find a distinctive setting in a special environment for each of my miniature creatures.
 For transporting them in my backpack for long distances I need to minimize the risk of breaking them.
 To be carried on the mountains and in the woods they need to have light weight and solid nature, that is the reason why I am using different types of light clays.

 Let me explain you why is this so important to me: